yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [+] Send Task to Agent [81 bytes]
 ```

-- Attempt to execute it to verify it works
+- Attempting to execute it to verify if it works.

 ```
 20/02/2024 14:57:49 [ori] Demon » perun key123 1737779845056 " -accepteula"